 What is urban tree canopy?

-Urban tree canopy includes the trees in our communities: cities, towns, suburbs.
-They are planted along the streets, on residential properties, in parks, and in urban natural areas.
+Urban tree canopy includes all of the trees in our city, including trees planted along the streets, on residential properties, in parks, and in urban natural areas.

 - Trees remove street-level air pollution.